skip to main content

 Further Study

 On completion, you may apply for advanced entry to Year 2 of the BSc (Hons) Sport & Exercise Science or Sports Studies or Year 3 of Sports Coaching at Ulster University, providing pre-set standards have been achieved.
-You can also progress to Year 3 of the BSc (Hons) in Sport and Exercise at LYIT or one year top-up degrees in UK universities.
-Assessments include practicals, written assignments and exams.
-Additional coaching and sport-related qualifications will be offered which may or may not incur a small fee.
+You can also progress to Year 3 of the BSc (Hons) in Sport and Exercise at ATU Donegal or one year top-up degrees in UK universities.
+Assessments include practicals, written assignments and class tests.
+Additional coaching and sport-related qualifications will be offered which will incur a small fee.

 Career Prospects

 On completion, you may apply for advanced entry to Year 2 of the BSc (Hons) Sport & Exercise Science, the BSc (Hons) Sports Studies, the BSc (Hons) Sport, Health and Physical Activity or Year 3 of BSc Sports Coaching at Ulster University, providing pre-set standards have been achieved.
 Alternatively, you may progress to a related degree course or onto a one-year top-up degree in other UK Universities.
-Also, there is an opportunity to progress to Year 3 of the BSc (Hons) Degree in Sport and Exercise at Letterkenny Institute of Technology.
+Also, there is an opportunity to progress to Year 3 of the BSc (Hons) Degree in Sport and Exercise at ATU Donegal.

 Enquiry